HafsaJavedPak/interactive-space-map-eid/README.md

 A minimalist, interactive deep space map built on HTML5 Canvas and procedural SVGs.
 Follow a cow's journey across the cosmos, navigating from the galactic macro view down to individual planetary systems.

 This project was built to celebrate Eid Ul Adha with a creative, cosmic theme.
+Can be viewed live [here](https://hafsajavedpak.github.io/interactive-space-map-eid).

 ## Features